 The Kindle supports Mobi and PDF formats, so you can send them directly without any additional steps.
 Keep in mind that if your PDF contains graphics and text, the text size might be too small for you to read.
 In that case, just change the subject line to convert and you can resize text and graphics.
 However, the converted file will not retain the original layout and formatting.

 Unfortunately, if your eBook is in ePub format, you have to convert it into Mobi or AZW format for your Kindle.
-There are many free websites that can convert the book to Kindle-supported formats.
+Many free websites can convert the book to Kindle-supported formats.
 However, they come with restrictions such as minor changes in formatting, layout and including junk or unrecognized characters.
 These minor changes may not affect an average reader, but it is a huge difference when you think of educational books provided to students in technical courses.

 Which eBook Conversion format is more popular: ePub2 or ePub3?
 And why?